Intrinsic has been told to refund an adviser fee of £1,800 for advice that saw a client pay too much into his self-invested personal pension (Sipp).

 He had recently sold a property and wanted to invest as much as possible from the proceeds of that sale into his Sipp.

 He had around £82,000 to invest and wanted to use his full tax allowance for the current tax year and the previous three tax years.

 Mr E invested around £74,000 in his Sipp.

 But, the advice he got from Intrinsic Wealth about how much he could pay in was incorrect.

-His adviser had failed to take into account the contributions of £9,750 he had paid in the tax year 2011/2012, and hadn’t told him he could only get tax relief up to his annual income in the year of contribution (tax year 2014/2015), which he had exceeded.
+His adviser had failed to take into account the contributions of £9,750 he had paid in the tax year 2011 to 2012, and hadn’t told him he could only get tax relief up to his annual income in the year of contribution (tax year 2014 to 2015), which he’d exceeded.

 Intrinsic said the product provider would be able to refund his overpaid contributions, if he asked.

-But Mr E didn’t accept Intrinsic Wealth’s offer of settlement because, to summarise, he didn’t think it fairly reflected his financial loss and the trouble he had been put to.
+But Mr E didn’t accept Intrinsic Wealth’s offer of settlement because, to summarise, he didn’t think it fairly reflected his financial loss and the trouble he’d been put to.

 He added that in May 2015 he had sold unit trusts held in his Isa to fund a deposit on another investment property.

-He said had he been given correct advice, he either wouldn’t have had to sell around £13,000 of these because he would have had money left over from the sale, or he would have used the money from the sale to pay for the deposit on the investment property.
+Mr E said had he been given correct advice, he either wouldn’t have had to sell around £13,000 of these because he would have had money leftover from the sale, or he would’ve used the money from the sale to pay for the deposit on the investment property.